joola/joola/README.md

 ### Getting Started
 We've pre-loaded the package with a fully working sample site, so it's easy to get started.

+joola.io uses several leading open-source software for its operation.
 Before getting started, please install [MongoDB](http://mongodb.org), [Redis](http://redis.io) and [RabbitMQ](http://www.rabbitmq.com/).

-For the specific example below to work out-of-the-box, it's required to have both installed on localhost.
+For the example below to work out-of-the-box, it's required to have both joola.io and its dependencies installed on localhost.
- For a more details on the installation process, please refer to [this guide](http://github.com/joola/joola.io/wiki/install-joola.io).
+ For more details on the installation process, please refer to [this guide](http://github.com/joola/joola.io/wiki/install-joola.io).

 ```bash
 $ npm install joola.io -g